-Chocolate brownies are a classic American dessert.
-Whether fudgy, chewy, or cakey....the middle part or the edge....dark or milk chocolate.....warm and fresh from the oven or cool to the touch.....almost everyone has a brownie favourite.
+Chocolate brownies are the classic American dessert, beloved in countless variations.
+Whether you prefer them fudgy, chewy, or cakey; savor the gooey middle or the crisp edges; indulge in dark chocolate richness or the sweetness of milk chocolate; enjoy them warm from the oven or cool to the touch—almost everyone has a brownie style they call their favourite.

-The first brownie ever made, like other culinary mishaps (the sandwich, pizza, potato chip) was actually a mistake.
+The first brownie, much like the sandwich, pizza, or potato chip, was the result of a happy culinary accident.
 The baker didn't have baking powder and ended up with an unleavened fudgy treat.
 The classic brownie consists of only butter, sugar, chocolate, eggs and flour.

 One legend about the creation of brownies is that of Bertha Palmer, a prominent Chicago socialite whose husband owned the Palmer House Hotel.
 In 1893 Palmer asked a pastry chef for a dessert suitable for ladies attending the Chicago World's Columbian Exposition.
 She requested a cake-like confection smaller than a piece of cake that could be included in boxed lunches.
 The result was the Palmer House Brownie with walnuts and an apricot glaze.
 The modern Palmer House Hotel serves a dessert to patrons made from the same recipe even today.
 The name was given to the dessert sometime after 1893.